MsMarion/teyvatVN-After-Hours/teyvatVN/docs/system_documentation.md

 2. Backend verifies credentials and returns a token.
 3. Frontend stores token in `localStorage`.
 4.  `ProtectedRoute` checks for token presence before rendering protected pages (`/story`, `/play`, `/editor`).

+---

+## 6. Future Improvements / TODO

+- [ ] **API Key Guide**: Create a "How to get your Gemini API Key" guide for users to help them set up their account.
+- [ ] **Rate Limiting**: Implement a rate limit or quota system for the free tier to prevent spam and abuse of the system API key (if enabled) or server resources.